stringtree/hath/README.md

 For example, I like [Stringtree Checklist](https://www.npmjs.com/package/stringtree-checklist) for the common-but-tricky task of comparing collections which may not always be in the same order.

-For a more meaty example of how this might work imagine we are developing a loader component, whose job it is is to call an array of asynchronous resolver functions in parallel and collect any successful results.
+For an example of how this might work imagine we are developing a loader component, whose job it is is to call an array of asynchronous resolver functions in parallel and collect any successful results.
-This is a common node.js implementation pattern, for example when gathering results for several different web services,and shows the power ofd node.js.
+This is a common node.js implementation pattern, for example when gathering results for several different web services, and shows the power of node.js.
 Here's our code:

 ```js
 var async = require('async');